FoxGroveMedia/CampsiteWebsite/src/pages/docs/template-languages/nunjucks/index.md

 - **Asynchronous Support**: Handle asynchronous operations seamlessly.

 #### Getting Started with Nunjucks in Campsite
-1. **Installation**: Ensure Nunjucks is included in your Campsite project dependencies.
+1. **Installation**: Ensure Nunjucks is included in your CampsiteJS project dependencies.
-2. **Configuration**: Set up Nunjucks as your template engine in the Campsite configuration file.
+2. **Configuration**: Set up Nunjucks as your template engine in the CampsiteJS configuration file.
 3. **Creating Templates**: Start creating `.njk` files for your templates.
 4. **Using Nunjucks Syntax**: Utilize Nunjucks syntax for variables, control structures, and more.